 Why Care About Depth of Knowledge?

-Depth of Knowledge is important for instructors and assessment creators to consider in order to fully understand student expectations in a given assessment.
+Depth of Knowledge or DOK is important for instructors and assessment creators to consider in order to fully understand student expectations in a given assessment.
 Some high-stakes assessments like SBAC consider DOK in their exams and even provide teachers with the information about which DoK levels are tested on their exam blueprints.
-Paying attention to DoK can help instructors know what is exactly expected of students, and how to prepare students for these high-stakes or summative assessments.
+Paying attention to depth of understanding through DOK can help instructors know what is exactly expected of students, and how to prepare students for these high-stakes or summative assessments.

 Let’s take a quick step back for a moment to look at this a different way.
 When you give an assessment to students, the students work through each question from start to end and turn in the test.
 Naturally, some questions take longer and other questions are shorter to answer.
 Every question is not equal, and to dive deeper into assessment best practices it’s important to consider the cognitive rigor of the content students are working through.
 Depth of Knowledge helps us conceptualize cognitive rigor by breaking down and categorizing the different thought processes needed to correctly solve a problem.